Get Involved on Campus

-Founded in 1967, the Cornell International Law Journal is one of the oldest and best-known of the professional journals devoted to international and comparative law.
+Founded in 1967, the Cornell International Law Journal is one of the oldest and best-known professional journals devoted to international and comparative law.

-The Journal also hosts, and publishes the proceedings of, an annual symposium on current international or comparative law topics co-sponsored by the Berger International Legal Studies Program.
-Read more.
+The journal also hosts and publishes the proceedings of an annual symposium on current international or comparative law topics co-sponsored by the Berger International Legal Studies Program.
+Contact the journal to learn more.

 International Moot Court Competitions

-Law Students at Cornell have many opportunities to participate in international moot court competitions.
-Under the auspices of the Berger Program, Cornell regularly sends teams of students to participate in competitions, including the Phillip C. Jessup International Moot Court Competition, the Niagara Competition (for U.S. and Canadian schools), The ICC Mediation Competition, Paris and the Willen C. Vis International Commercial Arbitration Moot Court Competition, in Vienna.
+Cornell regularly sends teams of students to participate in international moot court competitions, including the Phillip C. Jessup International Moot Court Competition, the Niagara Competition (for U.S. and Canadian schools), the ICC Mediation Competition in Paris, and the Willem C. Vis International Commercial Arbitration Moot Court Competition in Vienna.

 Herbert W. Briggs Society of International Law

-Approximately sixty to eighty students participate in this student-run organization each year, which was named in honor of one of Cornell's best-known public international law teachers and scholars.
-In cooperation with the Berger Program, the Briggs Society is involved in the following activities:
+This student-run organization was named in honor of one of Cornell's best-known public international law teachers and scholars.
+In cooperation with the Berger Program, the Briggs Society:

-Sponsors a number of field trips and events designed to bring J.D. and LL.M. students together throughout the year.
+- Sponsors field trips and events designed to unite J.D. and LL.M. students

-- Co-sponsors many events in the international and comparative law speaker series.
+- Co-sponsors events in the international and comparative law speaker series

-- Works in conjunction with the career office and the alumni office in planning special events to introduce students to career opportunities in international law.
+- Works with the career services office and the alumni office in planning special events to introduce students to career opportunities in international law

 Cornell Advocates for Human Rights

-Cornell Advocates for Human Rights (CAHR) provides students with an opportunity to actively promote human rights issues around the world.
-CAHR
+Cornell Advocates for Human Rights (CAHR) works to promote human rights issues around the world.
+The group:

-- Publishes a CAHR Newsletter containing human rights articles written by CAHR members.
+- Publishes a newsletter containing articles written by CAHR members on human rights topics

 Cornell LL.M.
 Students Association

-In 1998, the LL.M. candidates formed their own student-run association, the Cornell LL.M.
+In 1998, Cornell Law LL.M. candidates formed the Cornell LL.M.
 Students Association.
-The LL.M.
-Students Association, in conjunction with the Berger Program, sponsors special events with the LL.M.
-Students, such as a field trip to the United Nations in conjunction with the Briggs Society of International Law, and other social and academic events.
-The association also coordinates activities and events with the Cornell Law Students Association, the principal student-run organization at the school.
+The Association, in conjunction with the Berger Program, sponsors special events open to LL.M. students, such as a field trip to the United Nations in conjunction with the Briggs Society of International Law, and other social and academic events.
+The association also coordinates activities and events with the Cornell Law Students Association, the Law School's principal student-run organization.